-- 9.4.14 For the purposes of the FRA a Study Area of 1km from the Site Boundary was adopted.
-As flood risk impact can also impact upstream and downstream, the FRA also considers a wider study area than 1km outside of the Site boundary, where relevant.
-Professional judgement has been applied to identify the extent to which such features are considered. - 9.4.15 A Site walkover was undertaken on 22nd January 2020 in cold, dry and fair conditions.
-Using observations taken on this visit, data from OS mapping and the Environment Agency Catchment Data Explorer website (Environment Agency, n.d.c) the surface waterbodies listed in Table 9A-2 were identified within the 1 km of the Site boundary and are presented on Figure 9-1: Surface Water Features and Their Attributes (PEI Report, Volume II).
+- 9.4.17 For the purposes of the FRA a Study Area of 1 km from the Site boundary was adopted.
+As flood risk impact can also impact upstream and downstream, the FRA also considers a wider study area than 1 km outside of the Site boundary, where relevant.
+Professional judgement has been applied to identify the extent to which such features are considered. - 9.4.18 A Site walkover was undertaken on 22nd January 2020 in cold, dry and fair conditions.
+Using observations taken on this visit, data from OS mapping and the Environment Agency Catchment Data Explorer website (Environment Agency, n.d.c) the surface waterbodies listed in Table 9A-3 were identified within the 1 km of the Site boundary and are presented on Figure 9-1: Surface Water Features and Their Attributes (ES Volume II, Document.
+Ref.
+6.3).

-Table 9A-2: Surface Waterbodies
+Table 9A-3: Surface Waterbodies

 Waterbody Coastal / Main River / Ordinary Watercourse / Stillwater Tributary of Watercourse Description Additional Information Tees Bay (North Sea) Coastal (tidal) N/A Tees Bay stretches from approximately 20 km southeast of Redcar at Boulby, to approximately 13 km northwest of Redcar at Crimdon.
-It includes a total area of 88.31 km The North Sea is approximately 0.6 km to the north of the PCC.
+It includes a total area of 88.31 km 2 The North Sea is approximately 0.6 km to the north of the PCC Site.
 The Tees Coastal waterbody was observed from Coatham Sands between Redcar and Teesmouth.
 The waterbody is backed by a wide sandy beach and sand dunes and is popular for recreation.
 Coatham Sands has, in places along its length, been strongly influenced by historic deposition of slag from local ironworks.
 This means that large parts of the dunes are a mix of slag deposits and natural marine-deposited and subsequently wind-blown sand.
 Within the sand dune complex are a number of ponds and wetland areas.
 Discharge infrastructure was not apparent and is presumably buried or only observable at very low tide.
-One pipe was noted across the beach emanating from the direction of Cleveland Links golf course and the area of Warrenby Industrial Estate, and is likely to be for discharges to the Tees.
-The Teeside Offshore Wind Farm was observed approximately 1.5 km off the coast from Redcar.

-Waterbody Coastal / Main River / Ordinary Watercourse / Stillwater Tributary of Watercourse Description Additional Information Tees Estuary (River Tees) Main River (tidal) N/A The Tees Estuary extends from the Tees Barrage, east of Stockton-on-Tees, to Teesmouth.
+One pipe was noted across the beach emanating from the direction of Cleveland Links golf course and the area of Warrenby Industrial Estate and is likely to be for discharges to the Tees.
+The Teesside Offshore Wind Farm was observed approximately 1.5 km off the coast from Redcar.
+Tees Estuary (River Tees) Main River (tidal) N/A The Tees Estuary extends from the Tees Barrage, east of Stockton-on-Tees, to Teesmouth.
 This is a distance of approximately 16 km.
-It includes a total area of 11.44 km The River Tees is approximately 1.6 km to the west of the PCC.
+It includes a total area of 11.44 km 2 The River Tees is approximately 1.6 km to the west of the PCC Site.
 The River Tees is tidal at this location, with the normal tidal limit approximately 14 km upstream (at the Tees Barrage).
 The Tees was observed from near the Dabholm Gut on the south bank.
 At this point the estuary is approximately 455 m wide.
 The estuary is also a busy route for navigation with docks and jetties on both banks.
-Land either side of the waterbody is flat, having been largely reclaimed in this area and is currently occupied by various heavy industries.
+Land either side of